sharanyavenkat25/Cloud_Computing/README.md

 --------------------------------

+### Implementation

 This project is entirely built using docker containers.
-Requests are made through Postman on the load-balancer and on port 80 if directly calling the instances.
+Requests are made through Postman on the load-balancer for the user and rides APIs and on port 80 when calling instance specific APIs directly on the orchestrator or rides & users instances.

-### Steps for running the project :
+### Steps for running the Final project :

-The project consists of 3 folders
+The Final project consists of 3 folders
 - rides
 - users
 - dBaaS

-The rides and users folders correspond to the respective rides and user instances the dbaas folder corresponds to the dbaas instance
+The rides and users folders correspond to the respective rides and user instances and the dbaas folder corresponds to the dbaas instance

 ### Running flask app for rides and users
 - ssh into the instance using its IP